kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

 https://app-dev-tools.netlify.app

 ### 日常开发 Tips and Tricks
 - The `input` event is fired every time the value of the element changes.
 This is unlike the `change` event, which only fires when the value is committed, such as by pressing the enter key or selecting a value from a list of options.
+Note that `onChange` in React behaves like the browser `input` event. *(in React it is idiomatic to use `onChange` instead of `onInput`)*

 - The order in which the events are fired: `mousedown` --> `mouseup` --> `click`.
 When you add a `blur` event, it is actually fired before the `mouseup` event and after the `mousedown` event of the button.
 Refer to https://codepen.io/mudassir0909/full/qBjvzL